ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ### nonce

-The claim "nonce" is used to provide "freshness" quality as to the generated Evidence.
+The claim `nonce` is used to provide "freshness" quality as to the generated Evidence.
 A Presenter requesting Evidence MAY provide a nonce value as part of the request.
 This nonce value, if specified, SHOULD be repeated in the generated Evidence as a claim within the transaction entity.
-Unlike EAT, only a single `transaction.nonce` is permitted to simplify verifier logic and reduce ambiguity.

-This is similar to the claim "eat_nonce" as defined in {{RFC9711}}.
+This claim is similar to the "eat_nonce" as defined in {{RFC9711}}.
 According to that specification, this claim may be specified multiple times with different values.
 However, within the scope of this specification, the "nonce" value can be specified only once within a transaction.

 ### timestamp